 What does a typical day of your research/community engagement look like?
-Aside from a narrative description, upload a photo, video and/or other multimedia!
+Aside from a narrative description, upload a photo, video and/or other media submission!

 What challenges and/or difficulties have you encountered and how did you go about resolving them?
 Speak to a specific challenge you have encountered and some of the ways that you tackled the problem.

 Has your research or work in a community to this point introduced you to any new fields or topics that are of interest to you?
 How, if at all, has your work narrowed since the beginning of the project?

 What new skills and/or knowledge have you gained from your summer experience?
 Have you met anyone who has been instrumental in shaping/helping you conduct your project?
 Briefly, how has this person impacted you?
 What have you learned about leadership from this individual, and how might it influence your actions, work, and self in the future?

 For your final post, upload a video presentation to our site.
 In your presentation, please discuss your project: why did you become interested in it, what was the goal of the project, what was its significance or impact (real or potential).
 Finally, please consider how your understanding of leadership (curiosity, empathy, teamwork, resilience, etc.) has informed your work or been deepened by your work.